sabifo4/LUCA-divtimes/01_PAML/07_MCMCtree_part_fossbraced/README.md

 grep 'in_5parts' */*sh
 ```

 Now, before running `MCMCtree` to sample from the posterior, we will run `MCMCtree` but sampling from the prior (see [the previous `README.md` file for more details](../05_MCMCtree/README.md#1-setting-the-file-structure-to-run-mcmctree)).
-First, we will generate a directory where `MCMCtree` will run wen sampling from the prior:
+First, we will generate a directory where `MCMCtree` will run when sampling from the prior:

 ```sh
 # Run from `LUCAdup_arcsin` dir on your HPC.